 (b) they have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company as at 31st March 2021 and of the profit ofthe Company for the year ended on that date;

 (c) they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

 (d) they have prepared the annual accounts on a going concern basis;

 (e) they have laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and are operating effectively;

 (f) they have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems are adequate and operating effectively.

 FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

-The Secretarial Audit Report for the year under review does notcontain any qualification and is attached as Annexure E.
+The Secretarial Audit Report for the year under review does not contain anyqualification and is attached as Annexure D.

-Auditors' Report issued by M/s.
-B S R & Associates LLPStatutory Auditors on the Audited Financial Statement of the Company for the year underreview does not contain any qualification.
+The Auditors' Report to the Members of the Company for the year under review does notcontain any qualification.